 Marijuana shake is great!
 No, it’s not a cannabis inspired dance craze, nor is it a new infused liquid edible (it is shake weed not weed shakes).
 I even once had someone ask me “What is weed shaking?”

-No shaking of of weed is involved.
+No shaking of the weed is involved.
 LOL.
-Nonetheless, shake is something every marijuana user should know about.
+Nonetheless, weed shake is something every marijuana user should know about.

 So what is marijuana shake?

 It’s the little crumbs and pieces that fall to the bottom of a bag of cannabis.
 Think of shake as weed equivalent of the crumbs at the bottom of a potato chip bag.
 It’s made of the same stuff, it’s just smaller.

 As top shelf connoisseurs like big, pretty manicured buds, they often turn up their noses at shake.
 But savvy cannabis consumers know that there are bargains to be had in with weed shake, as dispensaries often sell it for half the price or less than buds…when you can find it.

 Many dispensaries use their marijuana shake for making pre-rolls, so it isn’t always offered.

 Sometimes the shake you get will be from a single strain, but more often than not it will be a “salad” of the shake from the various strains the dispensary carries.

 You can smoke shake, vape shake, make edibles with shake, or make topicals with it.
 As cannabis shake is usually so economical it especially makes sense for cooking or topicals, where you need a fair amount of plant material to get the job done, and flavor and aesthetics don’t really matter.